Working The Ground

-An outsider artist, Nukain Mabusa, was the subject of an earlier blog post.
-My fascination with outsider artists is heightened because my dad was such an artist.
+One such artist, Nukain Mabusa, was the subject of an earlier blog post.
+My fascination with outsider artists is perhaps heightened because my father was one.

-Back then, Willem Johannes Stephanus Bosch, my dad, a potter by trade in his youth, was a gay man who was forced to stay in the closet to survive the world he found himself in.
-When the suffering became too much, my dad moved to the country to a piece of land my middle brother Willie owned.
-My dad focused on developing my brother's smallholding.
-My dad’s partner lived in another city, so they continued their relationship differently.
+My dad, Willem Johannes Stephanus Bosch, was a potter by trade in his youth.
+He was also a gay man living in a time when survival meant staying firmly in the closet.
+When life became too heavy, he moved to the country onto a piece of land owned by my middle brother Willie.
+There he focused his energy on developing my brother’s smallholding.
+My dad’s partner lived in another city, so their relationship had to continue in its own way, across distance.

-I have planted a small forest of Moonah trees, indigenous to the area, amongst several other native and indigenous species.
+Little by little the garden began to take shape.
+I planted a small forest of Moonah trees, indigenous to this coastal landscape, along with several other native species.

 Below:

-Pic.1- my dad with his pet goat Stanley and my brother’s Labrador Ginger.
+Pic.1- dad with his pet goat Stanley and my brother’s Labrador Ginger.

 Pic.3- dad in his veggie garden